nathanls2304/nathanls2304.github.io/projects/sar.md

 ## My Role – Communications and Avionics Engineer

-I served as the **Communications and Avionics Engineer**, responsible for:
+I served as the Communications and Avionics Engineer, responsible for:

 - S-band TT&C architecture for command and telemetry
 - X-band payload downlink strategy for SAR data